A system's wave function is uniquely determined by its underlying physical state: The Uniqueness Theorem

-Completeness of $\Lambda$ thus implies that predictions based on $\Lambda$ about future values $\Lambda_\uparrow$ cannot be improved by taking into account additional information $\Lambda_{\downarrow}$ available in the past.\footnote{Using statistics terminology, one may also say that $\Lambda$ is \emph{sufficient} for the family of models depending on $\Lambda_{\downarrow}$.} Recall that this is meant as a necessary criterion for completeness and that our conclusions hold for any more restrictive definition.
+Completeness of $\Lambda$ thus implies that predictions based on $\Lambda$ about future values $\Lambda_\uparrow$ cannot be improved by taking into account additional information $\Lambda_{\downarrow}$ available in the past.\footnote{Using statistics terminology, one may also say that $\Lambda$ is \emph{sufficient} for $\Lambda_{\uparrow}$ given data $\Lambda_{\downarrow}$.} Recall that this is meant as a necessary criterion for completeness and that our conclusions hold for any more restrictive definition.
 For example, one may replace the set $\Lambda_{\uparrow}$ by the set of all values that are not in the past of $\Lambda$.

 We are now ready to formulate our main result as a theorem.
-Note that, the assumptions to the theorem as well as its claim correspond to properties of the joint probability distribution of $X$, $Y$, $A$, $B$, $\Psi$ and $\Lambda$.
+Note that, the assumptions of the theorem as well as its claim correspond to properties of the joint probability distribution of $X$, $Y$, $A$, $B$, $\Psi$ and $\Lambda$.

-\begin{theorem} Let $\Lambda$ and $\Psi$ be random variables and assume that the support of $\Psi$ contains two wave functions, $\wf{\psi}$ and $\wf{\psi'}$, with $|\braket{\psi}{\psi'}| < 1$.
-If for any isometry $U$ and measurements $\{\Pi^a_x\}_{x}$ and $\{\Pi^b_y\}_{y}$, parameterised by $a \in \cA$ and $b \in \cB$, there exist random variables $A$, $B$, $X$ and $Y$ such that \begin{enumerate} \item $P_{X Y|A B \Psi}$ satisfies the Born rule \eqref{eq_Born}; \item $A$ and $B$ are free choices from $\cA$ and $\cB$, w.r.t.~\eqref{eq_causal}; \item $\Lambda$ is complete w.r.t.~\eqref{eq_causal} \end{enumerate} then there exists a subset $\cL$ of the range of $\Lambda$ such that $P_{\Lambda|\Psi}(\cL|\psi) = 1$ and $P_{\Lambda|\Psi}(\cL|\psi') = 0$. \end{theorem}
+\begin{theorem} Let $\Lambda$ and $\Psi$ be random variables and assume that the support of $\Psi$ contains two wave functions, $\wf{\psi}$ and $\wf{\psi'}$, with $|\braket{\psi}{\psi'}|<1$.
+If for any isometry $U$ and measurements $\{\Pi^a_x\}_{x}$ and $\{\Pi^b_y\}_{y}$, parameterised by $a\in\cA$ and $b\in\cB$, there exist random variables $A$, $B$, $X$ and $Y$ such that \begin{enumerate} \item $P_{XY|AB\Psi}$ satisfies the Born rule \eqref{eq_Born}; \item $A$ and $B$ are free choices from $\cA$ and $\cB$, w.r.t.~\eqref{eq_causal}; \item $\Lambda$ is complete w.r.t.~\eqref{eq_causal} \end{enumerate} then there exists a subset $\cL$ of the range of $\Lambda$ such that $P_{\Lambda|\Psi}(\cL|\psi) = 1$ and $P_{\Lambda|\Psi}(\cL|\psi') = 0$. \end{theorem}

 The theorem asserts that, assuming validity of the Born rule and freedom of choice, the values taken by any complete variable $\Lambda$ are different for different choices of the wave function $\Psi$.
 This implies that $\Psi$ is indeed a function of $\Lambda$.